ch1p98/UMAI/README.md

 This web-service is built as a simple single page application, so you may avoid pressing next/previous page on your browser and using corresponding keyboard shortcuts; If unexpected things occur, such as page unresponsiveness, you may simply reload the page.
 The information on the webpage will lose.
 However, your logging status and other data will be intact.

-### Sign Up
+### Sign Up / Sign In
+Sign up as a new user, or sign in with following test accounts:

+email: elliechen@gmail.com

+password: test
+//

+email: adam_apple@gmail.com

+password: test

 ### Search
 #### Tips
-The website shows a panel that displays many filters.
+Click the header item "魔法搜尋器" to reveal a panel that displays many filters.
 You can input one, two, or all of them.
-Specifically, you can use multiple options in a filter if needed.
+Specifically, you can fill multiple options in a filter if needed.
 Each filter provides some example options that you may use.
-While you are also allowed to input options on your own.
+Moreover, you are also encouraged to input options freely.

-### Result of search
+### Search result
 #### Interface
 Once you click search, the page shows the result, providing brief information of each restaurant that meets the query.
 The page is set to display 10 items at most.
 If the size of result is larger than that, a paginator at the bottom navigates you to the rest of your result.
 In addition, in each box, an icon shows whether it is opening.
 Click the icon and it will show opening hours in detail.